-[This installation - without specifying a parmfile - works with the 20.04 aka 'focal' daily live image, that will later become the 20.04.1 image and any newer Ubuntu releases, like 20.10 aka 'groovy'.]
+Doing a manual live installation like described here - means without specifying a parmfile - is supported since Ubuntu Server LTS 20.04.1 ('focal') and any newer release, like 20.10 ('groovy').

-- The following guide assumes that an FTP installation server is in place, that can be used by the 'Load from Removable Media and Server' task of the HMC. - Download the 'focal daily live image' from here (later 20.04.1 image): http://cdimage.ubuntu.com/ubuntu-server/focal/daily-live/current/ and extract and host it on your FTP installation server. - Open the IBM Z Hardware Management Console (HMC) and navigate to 'Systems Management' -> '<your system indicated by it's serial number>' - Select the LPAR that you are going to install Ubuntu Server on; in this example LPAR 's1lp11' is used - Now select menu: 'Recovery' -> 'Load from Removable Media or Server' task - And fill out the 'Load from Removable Media or Server' form like follows (adapt the settings to your particular installation environment):
+- The following guide assumes that an FTP installation server is in place, that can be used by the 'Load from Removable Media and Server' task of the HMC. - Download the 'focal daily live image' from here (later 20.04.1 image): http://cdimage.ubuntu.com/ubuntu/releases/20.0 20.04.1-live-server-s390x.iso and extract and make it available via your FTP-hosted installation server. - Open the IBM Z Hardware Management Console (HMC) and navigate to 'Systems Management' -> '<your system indicated by it's serial number>' - Select the LPAR that you are going to install Ubuntu Server on; in this example LPAR 's1lp11' is used - Now select menu: 'Recovery' -> 'Load from Removable Media or Server' task

+• And fill out the 'Load from Removable Media or Server' form like follows (adapt the settings to your particular installation environment):

 '''

-Load from Removable Media, or Server - <serial >: s1lp11
+Load from Removable Media, or Server - <serial >:s1lp11

 Use this task to load operating system software or utility programs

 from a CD / DVD-ROM or a server that can be accessed using FTP.

 Select the source of the software:

 o Hardware Management Console CD / DVD-ROM

 o Hardware Management Console CD / DVD-ROM and assign for operating system

+use

 o Hardware Management Console USB flash memory drive

 o Hardware Management Console USB flash memory drive and assign for

 operating system use

 FTP Source

 Host computer: install-server

+ftpuser

 User ID:

-ftpuser

 Password:

 Account (optional):

-File location (optional): ubuntu-daily-live-server-20.04/boot
+File location (optional): ubuntu-live-server-20.04.1/boot

 '''